memN0ps/venom-rs/README.md

 cargo build
 ```

-3. Build `generate_shellcode` project.
+3. Run `generate_shellcode` project.
 This is what the shellcode looks like in memory:

 ```
 -----------------------